 - Walkable streets lined with buildings

-- "Green infrastructure" includes tree-lined streets and rain gardens
+- "Green infrastructure" including tree-lined streets and rain gardens

 - Some existing buildings stay (shown in dark grey hatch)